Brunch & Batter

 Storage

-Tuna salad can be made ahead and stored, covered in the fridge for up to five days.
-When ready to eat, just add to the bread and melt the cheese under the broiler.
+Tuna salad can be made ahead and stored, covered, in the fridge for up to five days.
+When ready to eat, add it to the bread and melt the cheese under the broiler.

 Sun-dried tomato tuna melt, cut in half on a plate with a fork and knife.